 - Turabian Style: The University of Chicago Press regularly updates this website under the newest edition of Kate L. Turabian, Manual for Writers (8th Edition).

 - LUC Library Website: At the homepage of Loyola Libraries students can find librarian help, search for books, journals, and other online and print sources, and search hundreds of databases like JSTOR and Ebscohost for peer-reviewed sources.

 - BibMe: Chegg tutoring provides this useful website for citation creation, which contains dozens of citation styles.

-- Citation Machine: This citation machine generates citations in MLA, APA, Chicago, Turabian, and Harvard, but it is up to you to fill in some of the details (author, chapter title, etc.) before the citation is generated.
+- Citation Machine: This citation machine generates citations in MLA, APA, Chicago, Turabian, and Harvard, but it is up to you to fill in some details (author, chapter title, etc.) before generating the citation.

 - EasyBib: Run by Scholar Space, this useful website contains multiple citation guides to citing sources from journals and books, to newspapers and magazines.

 - Dictionary.com (Dictionary and Thesaurus): Look up word meanings and synonyms, especially when you are learning new vocabulary.